intuiface/intuiface-cdk/docs/core/interfaces/IConvertibleType.md

 # Interface: IConvertibleType

-Type can be convertible by impletmenting this interface.
+Type can be convertible by implementing this interface.
 A convertible type can be used as `type` of a [`@Property`](../README.md#property) or [`@arameter`](../README.md#parameter) decorators.
 All value will then be converted in input/output when the property or parameter is used for example by bindings.

 ## Implemented by